nosas/blog/keras_tuner_tensorboard/article.md

 Each has its unique tuning algorithm, but all of them share the same search space defined above.
 Here are the three tuners along with their respective algorithms:

-- `kerastuner.tuners.randomsearch.RandomSearch`: An inefficient, random search algorithm.
+- `kerastuner.tuners.randomsearch.RandomSearch`: An inefficient, random search algorithm
-- `kerastuner.tuners.bayesian.BayesianOptimization`: A Bayesian optimization algorithm that follows a probabilistic search approach by taking previous results into account.
+- `kerastuner.tuners.bayesian.BayesianOptimization`: A Bayesian optimization algorithm that follows a probabilistic search approach by taking previous results into account
-- `kerastuner.tuners.hyperband.Hyperband`: An optimized variant of the `RandomSearch` algorithm in terms of time and resource usage.
+- `kerastuner.tuners.hyperband.Hyperband`: An optimized variant of the `RandomSearch` algorithm in terms of time and resource usage

-More details on each tuner can be found in [this article](https://neptune.ai/blog/hyperband-and-bohb-understanding-state-of-the-art-hyperparameter-optimization-algorithms).
-Additionally, refer to the [KerasTuner documentation](https://keras.io/api/keras_tuner/tuners/) for API details.

 My preferred tuning method is to first perform a `RandomSearch` with numerous trials (100+).
 Each trial samples a random set of hyperparameter values from the search space.
 The goal is to find the best hyperparameter values that minimize (or maximize) the objective – in our case, the goal is to minimize the validation loss.

+More details on each tuner can be found in [this article](https://neptune.ai/blog/hyperband-and-bohb-understanding-state-of-the-art-hyperparameter-optimization-algorithms).
+Additionally, refer to the [KerasTuner documentation](https://keras.io/api/keras_tuner/tuners/) for API details.

 ```python
 from kerastuner import RandomSearch